 - June 2021: Final report; Development of detailed dissemination strategy

 - July 2021: Evaluation of project; Creation of dissemination materials

-- Impact the learning experiences of the whole student body, as the project seeks to identify and engage with students and colleagues from across the institution, and to make recommendations at an institutional level through WIHEA
+- Impacted the learning experiences of the whole student body, as the project sought to identify and engage with students and colleagues from across the institution, and to make recommendations at an institutional level through WIHEA

-- Identify emerging best practice across the University, and where appropriate participants will be supported to tap into the support offered within the University to share their emerging practice.
+- Identified emerging best practice across the University, and where appropriate participants were supported to tap into the support offered within the University to share their emerging practice.